stanmaz/BBOalert/README.md

 - options selector added (see 'Options selector' section)
 - manual alerts are recorded in the cache
-- the whole data is kept in the clipboard until overwritten by 'Export'
+- the whole data is kept in the clipboard until overwritten by 'Export' command or by an external application